 -

-Dr. Amy Evans (LPCC) is an associate professor in the M.A. in Counseling program at Bethel University.
+Dr. Amy Evans is the Program Director and Professor in the M.A. in Counseling program at Bethel University.
 Dr. Evans completed her undergraduate degree in psychology at Northwestern College in Minnesota, a master's degree in counseling at the University of Wisconsin-Platteville and a Ph.D. in Counseling Psychology at the University of Wisconsin-Madison.
+Amy is a Licensed Professional Counselor (WI) and a Licensed Professional Clinical Counselor (MN) as well as an NBCC Approved Clinical Supervisor.

 -